 - Greater Tacoma Regional Convention and Trade Center

-- Tacoma Substitute Resolution No. 34548 - Creates Greater Tacoma Regional Convention Center Public Facilities District by Interlocal Agreement, passed 10/1999
+- Resolution No. 34548 - Creates Greater Tacoma Regional Convention Center Public Facilities District by Interlocal Agreement, passed 10/1999

-- Interlocal Operating Agreement between the Greater Tacoma Regional Convention Center Public Facilities District and the City of Tacoma, dated 11/01/1999
+- Interlocal operating agreement between the Greater Tacoma Regional Convention Center Public Facilities District and Tacoma, dated 11/01/1999

-- Fife Resolution No. 673 - Authorizes the mayor to enter an interlocal agreement with the city of Tacoma, University Place, and Lakewood for the creation of a Tacoma Convention Center Public Facilities District, passed 1999
+- Interlocal agreement between of Fife, Tacoma, University Place, and Lakewood for the creation of a Tacoma Convention Center Public Facilities District, 1999

 - Pierce County Resolution No. R2002-85 - Authorizes an agreement to form and operate a public facilities district with the cities of Tacoma, Fife, Lakewood, and University Place to construct and operate a Regional Convention Center (agreement attached), passed 05/2002